thedaviddias/Mac-OS-Setup-Applications/README.md

 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-With Homebrew comes `brew-cask` which will allow us to install applications with the command line.
+With Homebrew comes `brew-cask` which will allow to install applications with the command line.

 ##### Useful commands for Homebrew